How to Get 100 Google Reviews in 90 Days

 Week 3-6: Momentum Builds

 Reviews start flowing in.
-You might see 2-3 per day as clients respond to your requests.
+You might see 2-3 per day as patients respond to your requests.

-This is when you refine timing, test different message variations, and train your team on the process.
+This is when you refine timing, test different message variations, and train your front desk on the process.
 Small optimizations here compound over time.

 Week 7-12: Crossing the Finish Line

 Your profile looks noticeably different.
-Potential clients see a growing, active review count.
+Potential patients see a growing, active review count.

-You’ll notice more profile views, more phone calls, and more bookings.
+You’ll notice more profile views, more phone calls, and more scheduled appointments.
 That’s the algorithm responding to your increased review activity.

 By day 90, you’re past 100 reviews.
 More importantly, you have a system that keeps working long after you hit that milestone.